- BR Premium

 - My Account

-As I wrote earlier in the year, High School Freshman Takia Nichols has completely changed her swing with Rebel’s Rack progression training at Baseball Rebellion HQ.
+As I wrote previously, High School Freshman Takia Nichols has completely changed her swing with Rebel’s Rack progression training at Baseball Rebellion HQ.
 Now, how do we continue to make sure Takia, and players like her, stay on the path of production during the season and throughout her career?
 Game results matter much more than HitTrax numbers once the season starts.
 Because of this, we make sure to keep tabs on our hitters during the season.
 And we also emphasize the importance of communication with them about their game success and struggles.

 The first component of continued improvement for Takia and all hitters is communication.
 She must be able to tell us how she’s doing in games, both good and bad.
 Without this information, we cannot give her holistic and complete instruction to maximize her on-field results.
 The home runs are fun, and there are already many of those to report, but the failures are just as important.
 Teaching hitters not to be ashamed of strikeouts or hitless games is paramount at this time.
 Many underclassmen are embarrassed by struggles.
 We run towards those games as instructors to identify and correct movement issues that cause the hitters to struggle.